-In this study, we aim to investigate the cosmological implications of the DESI DR2 Ly$\alpha$ forest measurements and explore possible deviations from the standard $\Lambda$CDM paradigm.
-To achieve this, we consider several dark energy (DE) models that allow for a time-dependent equation of state and perform a Markov Chain Monte Carlo analysis to constrain the parameter space of each DE model.
-We also carry out a statistical analysis to test the consistency of these models with the DESI Ly$\alpha$ data.
+In this study, we investigated the cosmological implications of the DESI DR2 Ly$\alpha$ forest measurements and explored possible deviations from the standard $\Lambda$ paradigm.
+To achieve this, we considered several DE models that allow for a time-dependent EoS, and performed a Markov Chain Monte Carlo (MCMC) analysis to constrain the parameter space of each model.
+We also carried out a statistical analysis to test the consistency of these models with the DESI Ly$\alpha$ data.
 The manuscript is organized as follows.
-In Section~\ref{sec_2}, we present the mathematical formulation of each DE model.
-Section~\ref{sec_3} provides a detailed description of the dataset used in this analysis, along with the applied methodology.
-In Section~\ref{sec_4}, we discuss our results and their implications in detail.
-Finally, in Section~\ref{sec_5}, we summarize our main conclusions and outline possible directions for future research.
+In Sect.~\ref{sec_2}, we present the mathematical formulation of each DE model.
+In Sect.~\ref{sec_3}, we describe the dataset used in this analysis and the methodology applied.
+In Sect.~\ref{sec_4}, we discuss our results and their implications.
+Finally, in Sect.~\ref{sec_5}, we summarize our main conclusions and outline possible directions for future research.

-\section{Standard Cosmological Background and the $\Lambda$CDM Framework}
+\section{Standard cosmological background and the $\Lambda$CDM framework}

-General Relativity (GR) forms the cornerstone of modern cosmology and satisfies the criteria established by the Lovelock theorem \cite{lovelock1971einstein}, which states that the Einstein field equations are the only second-order field equations derivable from a scalar density in a four-dimensional spacetime.
+General relativity forms the cornerstone of modern cosmology and satisfies the criteria established by the Lovelock theorem \citep{lovelock1971einstein}, which states that the Einstein field equations are the only second-order field equations derivable from a scalar density in a 4D spacetime.
 The gravitational dynamics of the concordance model, $\Lambda$CDM, can thus be obtained from the Einstein--Hilbert action, which in natural units ($c = \hbar = 1$) takes the form

-where $\Lambda$ is the cosmological constant, $\mathcal{S}_m(g_{\mu\nu},\Psi_m)$ is the action associated with the matter fields $\Psi_m$, $g$ is the determinant of the spacetime metric $g_{\mu\nu}$, and $G$ is Newton’s gravitational constant.
+where $\Lambda$ is the cosmological constant; $\mathcal{S}_m(g_{\mu\nu},\Psi_m)$ is the action associated with the matter fields, $\Psi_m$; $g$ is the determinant of the spacetime metric, $g_{\mu\nu}$; and $G$ is Newton’s gravitational constant.

-By varying the action \eqref{action} with respect to the metric tensor, one obtains the Einstein field equations:
+By varying the action in Eq.~\eqref{action} with respect to the metric tensor, one obtains the Einstein field equation:

 where $R_{\mu\nu}$ and $R$ are the Ricci tensor and scalar, respectively, and $T_{\mu\nu}$ denotes the energy--momentum tensor.
 For a perfect fluid,